 Our revenue and operating results have fluctuated in the past and may fluctuate from period to period in the future due to a variety of factors, many of which are beyond our control.
 We expect our revenue to fluctuate in the future primarily based on the volume of shipments of our products and average selling price ("ASP") changes.
-Though our ASP increased in 2023 compared to 2022, we may not be able to sustain ASP increases in the future.
 Factors relating to our business that may contribute to fluctuations in our operating results include the following factors, as well as other factors described elsewhere in this report:

 - macroeconomic conditions;

-- macroeconomic conditions;

 - cyclical fluctuations in the semiconductor market;

-- customer demand and product life cycles; - the receipt, reduction, or cancellation of, or changes in the forecasts or timing of, orders by customers; - fluctuations in the levels of inventories held by our distributors or end customers; - the gain or loss of significant customers; - supply chain disruptions, delays, shortages, and capacity limitations; - market acceptance of our products and our customers' products; - our ability to develop, introduce, and market new products and technologies on a timely basis; - the timing and extent of product development costs; - new product announcements and introductions by us or our competitors; - our research and development costs and related new product expenditures and our ability to achieve cost reductions in a timely or predictable manner; - seasonality and fluctuations in sales by product manufacturers that incorporate our precision timing solutions into their products; - end-market demand into which we have limited insight, including cyclical, seasonality, and the competitive landscape;

-- the impact of the COVID-19 pandemic on our business, suppliers, and customers; - fluctuations in our manufacturing yields; - significant warranty claims, including those not covered by our suppliers; - new accounting pronouncements or changes in existing accounting standards; - loss of one or more of our executive officers or other key employees; and - changes in our pricing, product cost, and product mix.
+- customer demand and product life cycles;

+- the receipt, reduction, or cancellation of, or changes in the forecasts or timing of, orders by customers; - fluctuations in the levels of inventories held by our distributors or end customers; - the gain or loss of significant customers; - changes in our pricing, product cost, and product mix; - supply chain disruptions, delays, shortages, and capacity limitations; - market acceptance of our products and our customers' products; - our ability to develop, introduce, and market new products and technologies on a timely basis; - the timing and extent of product development costs; - new product announcements and introductions by us or our competitors; - our research and development costs and related new product expenditures and our ability to achieve cost reductions in a timely or predictable manner; - seasonality and fluctuations in sales by product manufacturers that incorporate our precision timing Precision Timing solutions into their products; - end-market demand into which we have limited insight, including cyclical, seasonality, and the competitive landscape; - socioeconomic or political conditions in the countries where we operate or where our products are sold or used; - the impact of any pandemic, epidemic, or outbreak of disease, including the emergence of new variants of the COVID-19 pandemic, on our business, suppliers, and customers; - fluctuations in our manufacturing yields; - significant warranty claims, including those not covered by our suppliers; - new accounting pronouncements or changes in existing accounting standards; and - loss of one or more of our executive officers or other key employees; and - changes in our pricing, product cost, and product mix.